Age 5-7 | Paperback | 32 pages | 250 x 250mm

-Other books by Jon Roberts & Hannah Rounding:
+Books by Jon Roberts and Hannah Rounding:

 ‘What a lovely book – it gets the understanding across whilst showing the normality and uniqueness of Kya.
 I would love to read this to my children one day.’
 Amy Willerton, TV presenter and model

 ‘Delightfully told and beautifully illustrated, Through the Eyes of Me will help siblings, classmates and anyone who knows a child on the autism spectrum.’
 Scope

 ‘A beautiful story about a beautiful girl.
 We wish you all the best for August and hope others love Kya’s story as much as we do.’
 National Autistic Association Cymru

 ‘Jon has created a beautiful book in praise of his amazing daughter.
 The illustrations are captivating and I love the way it highlights the world through the eyes of a young person on the autism spectrum.’
 Anna Kennedy OBE